-With today's high-speed Internet services, the camera can provide the ideal solution for live video images and audio sounds over the Intranet and Internet.
-The camera allows remote access from a web browser for live image viewing, so that you can use it to monitor various objects and places anytime and anywhere, such as homes, offices, banks, hospitals, child-care centers, amusement parks and other varieties of industrial and public monitoring.
-The camera can be used for intruder detection; in addition, it can capture still images for archiving and many other applications.
+With today's high-speed Internet services, the camera can provide the ideal solution for live video images over the Intranet and Internet for remote monitoring.
+The camera allows remote access from a web browser for live image viewing, and allows the administrator to manage and control the camera anywhere and anytime in the world.
+Apply the camera to monitor various objects and places such as homes, offices, banks, hospitals, child-care centers, amusement parks and other varieties of industrial and public monitoring.
+The camera can also be used for intruder detection; in addition, it can capture still images for archiving and many more applications.